lorenzofox3/lorenzofox/posts/html-streaming-part-2/index.md

 };
 ```

-We use a ``WeakMap`` to cache the compiled functions to ensure that each template is compiled once and only once.
+We use a ``WeakMap`` to cache the compiled functions to ensure that each template is compiled once and only once because this is a costly operation.

 The compiled functions have as many parameters as there are values to interpolate, and we create a binding named ``arg{index}`` for each of them.
 In addition to these parameters, the first argument will be an object of some utility functions (like ``escape``) so that we can use them in the source code we are about to generate: